aboutsummaryrefslogtreecommitdiff

 Usage

 SALIS simulations are initialized using the provided salis.py python script.
-Use salis new [...] to start new simulations and salis load [...] to load saved simulations.
-For a full list of available arguments for each command, run salis new --help and salis load --help, respectively.
+Use salis.py new [...] to start new simulations and salis.py load [...] to load saved simulations.
+For a full list of available arguments for each command, run salis.py new --help and salis.py load --help, respectively.

 The python script compiles a temporary executable on the fly (compilation typically takes less than a second) based on the specified arguments and launches it immediately.

-Different architectures can be implemented as standalone C templates in the arch/ directory.
+Different VM architectures can be implemented as standalone C files, plus an associated arch_vars.py script, within in the arch/ directory.
 When creating a new simulation, you can select a specific architecture using the --arch argument.

-Similarly, different user interfaces are implemented as C templates within the ui/ directory.
+Similarly, different user interfaces are implemented as C files, plus an associated ui_vars.py script, within the ui/ directory.
 For example, the curses UI launches a terminal-based simulation visualizer, allowing easy exploration of SALIS memory cores and processes.
 In contrast, the daemon UI provides minimal output, making it ideal for running SALIS as a background service.
 Unlike the --arch argument, you can choose a different --ui argument each time you load a saved simulation.

 Upon exit, the simulation state will be automatically saved to ${HOME}/.salis/world-1/.
 As long as the contents of this directory are not removed, you can reload the saved simulation with the following command: